TheDoctor028/version-guard-operator/README.md

 ## Description
 This kubernetes operator is responsible for monitoring the versions of the applications running in the cluster.
-You can define your apps with the desiered version and the operator will notify you if the version changes.
+You can define your apps with the desired version, and the operator will notify you if the version changes.
 The changes will go to Feldera and get evaluated there.
-After it's complet the result will go back to the operator to make the desired changes or just a simple node.js application that will send a notification to a slack/discord channel via webhook.
+After it's complete the result will go back to the operator to make the desired changes or just a simple node.js application that will send a notification to a slack/discord channel via webhook.

 ## Tools